BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 博客地址 | 博主信息
 ------- | -------
+[iPhoneDevWiki](http://iphonedevwiki.net/index.php/Main_Page)| Our goal is to share the sum of all human[1] knowledge about jailbroken iOS development.
+In other words, this is a collection of documentation written by developers to help each other write extensions (tweaks) for jailbroken iOS, and you're invited to learn from it and contribute to it too.
 [Top 100 Best Blogs for iOS Developers](http://www.softwarehow.com/best-blogs-for-ios-developers/)|Top 100 Best Blogs for iOS Developers
 [iOS insight](http://www.iosinsight.com/)|iOS insight
 [Google Research Blog](https://research.googleblog.com/)| The latest news from Research at Google